 ITProTV Scorecard Summary

-Fresh new content is added every day and the course library of more than 3,300 hours covering all of the major certification courses (e.g. CompTIA, Microsoft, Amazon, ITIL, Apple, Ciso, GIAC, EC-Council) and non-certified courses (e.g. general tech skills, Linux, Admin, CyberSec) to keep your team's skills fresh.
-Learn wherever you go - from your desktop, tablet, smartphone or Fire TV, Roku and Apple TV.
+ITProTV is an elearning platform that aims to allow you to ditch the boring slide shows and start really learning IT.
+The training is more like a talk show -- you’ll watch your ‘edutainer’ engage with a host and an online audience to create a better-than-classroom experience that you and your team will look forward to watching.
+The vendor says new content is added every day and the course library has more than 3,300 hours covering all of the major certification courses (e.g. CompTIA, Microsoft, Amazon, ITIL, Apple, Cisco, GIAC, EC-Council) and non-certified courses (e.g. general tech skills, Linux, Admin, CyberSec) to keep your team's skills fresh.
+Learn wherever you go - from your desktop, tablet, smartphone or Roku and Apple TV.
 Keep up with the latest in technology with our constantly expanding course library, plus virtual labs and practice exams.

 ITProTV serves organizations of all sizes and across a variety of sectors, including federal, state, local government and education.
 A supervisor portal allows IT leads to see a roll-up of all training and prove the ROI of your training program.
 Individual memberships are also available.